-After ruling out other possible conditions, the doctor will carry out cognitive and memory tests, to assess the person’s ability to think and remember.
+- cognitive and memory tests, to assess the person’s ability to think and remember

 A number of assessment tools are available to assess cognitive function.

-Using this test early could indicate the likelihood of someone having or developing the disease.
+Testing for relevant genes early could indicate the likelihood of someone having or developing the condition.
 However, the test is controversial, and the results are not entirely reliable.

-There is no known cure for Alzheimer’s.
-The death of brain cells cannot be reversed.
+There is no known cure for Alzheimer’s disease.
+It is not possible to reverse the death of brain cells.

-- effective management of any conditions occurring alongside the Alzheimer’s
+- effective management of any conditions occurring alongside Alzheimer’s

 - involvement of support groups and services